IoT Security Technologies

 Logging and Monitoring for Comprehensive Threat Management

-Security Information and Event Management (SIEM) systems play a vital role in the protection of IoT ecosystems by combining logging, monitoring, and advanced data analysis to safeguard devices and networks.
-These technologies provide a unified platform for collecting and analyzing security data, which is essential for maintaining a secure environment in an increasingly interconnected landscape.
-Below, we break down how logging and monitoring capabilities contribute to comprehensive IoT security and why they are indispensable for modern organizations.
+Security Information and Event Management (SIEM) systems play a vital role in protecting IoT ecosystems by combining logging, monitoring, and advanced data analysis to safeguard devices and networks.
+These technologies provide a unified platform for collecting and analysing security data, essential for maintaining a secure environment in an increasingly interconnected landscape.
+Below, we explain how logging and monitoring capabilities contribute to comprehensive IoT security and why they are indispensable for modern organisations.

 Real-Time Monitoring and Live Tracking